I only compete with myself: Sivakarthikeyan

-Sivakarthikeyan’s journey as an actor has been characterised by carefully-thought-out decisions.
-But he says there’s no such thing.
+Sivakarthikeyan’s journey as an actor has been characterised by carefully thought-out decisions.
+But he says there is no such thing.
 “I ensure that every character I essay is relatable.
 I don’t think much about the future.
 I am simply focused on the present and want to keep improving every day.
 That is what I am looking to achieve.
 Every day when I get on to the sets, I learn from everyone,” he smiles.

 Here are excerpts from the conversation: